Medical Assistance for People Who Are Age 65 or Older and People Who Are Blind or Have a Disability

 • A retirement plan that cannot be accessed until a person terminates employment.

-• A retirement plan that has been converted to an income stream that pays periodic payments.
+• A retirement plan that has been converted to an income stream that pays periodic payments that does not allow for other withdrawals in addition to the income stream.

 Periodic payments received from a retirement plan are counted as income in the month received and as an asset in the months after the month of receipt.